Alonso-del-Arte/chess/doc/Endgames.md

 [FINISH WRITING]

+## Involving the bishop

-## Bishop and a knight
+### Bishop and a knight

-I'm starting to think that a king's assistance is needed for a checkmate involving a knight.
+I'm starting to think that a king's assistance is needed for any checkmate involving a knight.
 Without the king's help, it's difficult to restrict the opponent king to a corner or at least an edge.